SAP-samples/teched2022-IN264/exercises/ex2/README.md

 ## Exercise 2.1 Sub Exercise 1 Description

-After completing these steps you will have created...
+After completing these steps you will have create a destination in SAP BTP that is used

 1. In your subaccount, expand Connectivity and click **Destinations**.
 <br>![](/exercises/ex2/images/S4Destination1.png)